The-OpenROAD-Project/ORAssistant/evaluation/auto_evaluation/README.md

 change, so compare scores only between runs with the same judge and dataset.
 `summarize_output.sh` puts this line above the Aggregate Metrics block in the Secret CI comment.
 See `run_metadata.py` for the meaning of each value.

+## Results file

+Each run writes `eval_results.json` to its working directory, also when the retrieval check stops the run.
+It holds the schema version, the run status, the run metadata, the test count, the empty-context count, and the mean score and pass rate of each metric.
+A stopped run has `"status": "stopped"` and `"metrics": null`.
+Secret CI uploads the file from master runs as the artifact `eval-results-<run id>` and keeps it 90 days, as a baseline for later runs.
+See `run_results.py` for the schema.